rodrigopdo/template-creator/notes.md

 ## Steps

-* Create merge fields by typing "@{}"
+### The merge fields will be created by the user typing the name of the field between @{ }.

-* Then, create a variable to store the field
+* Create a input Template Name and saving as key into Local Storage

+* Save the editor string as value into Local Storage

+* Retrieve template name and current date to fill the template card rendered above de editor

+* Search the pattern "@{merge_field}" in the editor string and create an array with 'clean' items, without special chars, ex.: ['NOME COMPLETO', 'ENDERECO']

-* This field must create input with same label's name, replacing _ to ' ' and capitalize string.
+* This field's name must create input with same label's name, replacing _ to ' ' and capitalize string.
 Ex.: nome_completo / Nome Completo

-* This inputs have to fill the merge fields with their target.values ( in other process, when the user is gonna generate a PDF from a previous created template.

-* Create a btn "+ Novo Template"

-* Create a btn to save the template.
-This functionalities:
- - At the first, save templates data through Local Storage
- -
-* Create a Template Card Above (same page)

-* Create feature to generate pdf from click on Template Card;

-* PDF lib

-### Save function:
+* Save function (onclick 'Salvar')
-- Save template LocalStorage;
+  - Save template name and edition on LocalStorage;
-- create inputs form from merge fields
+  - create inputs form from merge fields;
-- create a new template card with name and last update;
+  - create a new template card with name and last update above editor;
-- clean template
-- clean name template input
-- close modal;
+  - open modal submit;

+* Show modal submit feedback, the btn inside modal clean editor and template name input.

+* Create pdf function (click on template card)
+  - Open a form modal (to fill the merge fields created)

+* Generate pdf function (on click 'Gerar PDF' in form modal)
+  - Replace the merge fields into editor string;
+  - active the lib to generate pdf;